I open my eyes and stare at the ceiling.

 If he could have smiled, he would have in that moment, but it was all in his voice.

-“We must visit the old house on the outskirts of Ravensbrooke,” said the bear.
+“We must visit the old house on the edge of Ravensgate,” said the bear.